mahdiEhteshami/mahdiEhteshami/README.md

 - 👋 Hi, I’m @mahdiEhteshami
 - 👀 I’m interested in resolving new challanges in my work.
 I love problems
 - 🌱 I’m currently learning for developing
-- 💞️ I’m looking to collaborate on start-up or core banking teams
+- 💞️ I’m looking for collaborating on start-up or core banking teams
 - 📫 You can reach me by WhatsUp number : +98 935 110 5464

 <!---